samgoree/art-history-visualization/readme.md

 Importantly, these qualities are subjective!
 Most people perceive them similarly, but different people might have different perception.
 You should choose the metric which best matches your intuition, and should not treat these visualizations as objective measures of art.

 4. Call `visual_plot.visual_plot`.
-See the demos folder for details.
+See the demos folder for examples.

 ## Feedback

 Please let me know if you make anything neat with this project!
 I'm also always happy to talk about visual measures for art, subjectivity, aesthetics and their relationship to computer vision.
-I'm also happy to help if you run into errors.
+I'm also happy to help if you run into errors or have a slightly unusual use case.
 Please contact me at `sgoree [at] iu.edu`.

 ## License